Mental Health Recovery and Trauma-Informed Care

 - Low Cost: Certificate in Mental Health Recovery & Trauma-informed Care costs approximately $6,000.

 - Knowledge of theories, models, and methods within systemic and social constructionist paradigms

 - Application of theories, models, and methods to produce effective clinical practice with diverse populations

 - Understanding of mental health recovery-oriented care

-- Effective practice in public mental health settings
+- Effective practice in community-based and public mental health settings

 - Use of research to inform clinical practice

-- Conceptualization and practice in the therapist role from a position of social responsibility and/or social change
+- Conceptualization and practice in the counselor role from a position of social responsibility and social change

 Evidenced-based Analysis of the Value of Online and Hybrid Learning